A Celebration of Earth Day and the UN Sustainable Development Goals

 Bright offices with a lounge and hammocks, fruit baskets, a ping-pong, but also a policy encouraging public transportation rather than private cars, and showers for those who are biking to the office or training, these are some of the benefits of the fast-growing Astrocast team.
 More importantly, the idea box actually gets opened, and you can even propose names and messages to be engraved on the upcoming satellites!

-On the event side, once a month to keep everyone on the same page, the “Thursday Pizzas” all-hands provide the latest updates from each team.
+On the event side, once a month and to keep everyone on the same page, the “Thursday Pizza” all-hands meeting provides the latest updates from each team.
 And because we know that getting together to have a positive impact on our society is great for any team, once a year, the company offers one day to employees willing to donate their time and effort to a noble cause.
 We do something good for the community during the morning, and in the afternoon, we have a nice get-together as a team, relaxing and playing beach volley, for quality time away from desks and computers.

 Waste in natural environments is a plague, damaging and contaminating living organisms that encounter them in water and soil.
 This year, to get involved in our community, our team partnered with the Summit Foundation – working for cleaner mountains, and reducing the environmental impact of human activities.
 Even though the Baye of Clarens and its river shores did not look that soiled when we arrived, we were astonished to have collected 127kg of waste including plastic, metal, a bike, even a boiler, and three 800L containers of invasive plants.
 A rewarding moment that forced everyone to pause and put things into perspective.